augusteo/augusteoComBlog/content/post/how-to-simulate-gps-movement-in-iOS-aka-how-to-cheat-on-pokemon-go-xcode-swift-tutorial.md

 ## Import files

 There are two files that we need.
 One is the processes gpx file that we did previously.

-Another is an empty mp3 files that we are going to loop.
-You can get it from [Xamuel's page][11].
-I use the 10 seconds one.
-It should work with all of them since we are looping anyway.

 Drag and drop the two files into your project navigator and select the `Copy items if needed` box.